cartesi/rollups-node/README.md

 This document covered the features of the Node and its external APIs in a high-level manner.
 Check the [architecture](docs/architecture.md) page for more details about the Node internal components.

+## Releasing

+Check the [release](docs/release.md) page for more information about the steps to release a version of the Rollups Node.

 ## Contributing

 Thank you for your interest in Cartesi!